 South Jutland in Denmark

-South Jutland has magnificent nature, excellent amusement parks and popular historical sites like the oldest town in Denmark and the home of the Viking kings.
+South Jutland has magnificent nature, excellent amusement parks, and popular historical sites like the oldest town in Denmark and the home of the Viking kings.

-Unesco heritage highlights
+Unesco heritage attractions

 The Wadden Sea National Park

-In Ribe, Denmark`s oldest town, you will find incredible historical buildings and architecture.
-Visit the cathedral and interesting historical streets.
 The Viking museum in Ribe is well-known, and the Ribe Viking Centre just outside the town is one of the most exciting Viking highlights in the Nordic countries.

 In South Jutland, you can visit many impressive old castles such as Koldinghus, Augustenborg Castle, Gram Castle and Sønderborg Castle.